-- 2.14 In accordance with the principles of this resettlement policy framework, all displaced households and persons will be entitled to a combination of compensation packages and resettlement assistance depending on the nature of ownership rights on lost assets and scope of the impacts including socio-economic vulnerability of the displaced persons and measures to support livelihood restoration if livelihood impacts are envisaged.
-The displaced persons will be entitled to the following five types of compensation and assistance packages: - (i) Compensation for the loss of land, crops/ trees at their replacement cost; - (ii) Compensation for structures (residential/ commercial) and other immovable assets at their replacement cost;
+- 2.17 In accordance with the principles of this resettlement policy framework, all displaced families and persons will be entitled to a combination of compensation packages and resettlement assistance depending on the nature of ownership rights on lost assets and scope of the impacts including socio-economic vulnerability of the displaced persons and measures to support livelihood restoration if livelihood impacts are envisaged.
+The displaced persons will be entitled to the following five types of compensation and assistance packages: - (i) Compensation for the loss of land, crops/ trees at their replacement cost; - (ii) Compensation for structures (residential/ commercial) and other immovable assets at their replacement cost; - (iii) Assistance in lieu of the loss of business/ wage income and income restoration assistance; - (iv) Assistance for shifting and provision for the relocation site (if required), and - (v) Rebuilding and/ or restoration of community resources/facilities. - 2.18 Affected persons meeting the cut-off date requirements, will be entitled to a combination of compensation measures and resettlement assistance, depending on the nature of ownership rights of lost assets and scope of the impact, including social and economic vulnerability of the affected persons.
+Unforeseen impacts will be mitigated in accordance with the principles of this RPF.

-- (iii) Assistance in lieu of the loss of business/ wage income and income restoration assistance: - (iv) Assistance for shifting and provision for the relocation site (if required), and - (v) Rebuilding and/ or restoration of community resources/facilities. - 2.15 Displaced persons meeting the cut-off date requirements, will be entitled to a combination of compensation measures and resettlement assistance, depending on the nature of ownership rights of lost assets and scope of the impact, including social and economic vulnerability of the displaced persons.
-Unforeseen impacts will be mitigated in accordance with the principles of this RPF. - 2.16 An Entitlement Matrix has been developed, that summarizes the types of losses and the corresponding nature and scope of entitlements; and is in compliance with National/ State Laws and World Bank OP.
+- An Entitlement Matrix has been developed, that summarizes the types of losses and the corresponding nature and scope of entitlements; and is in compliance with National/ State Laws and World Bank OP.
 If the GoTN adopts any higher provisions for compensation and assistances then such higher provisions will apply.
-The entitlement matrix presents the entitlements corresponding to the tenure of the DPs in the following order. - a) Impact to private property (title holders) consisting of: (i) loss of private land; (ii) loss of private residential structure; (iii) loss of private commercial structure; (iv) impact to tenants (residential / commercial / agricultural) of title holders; and (v) impact to trees, standing crops, etc; - b) Impact to Non title holders consisting of: (i) impact to squatters; and (ii) impact to encroachers; - c) Loss of employment to agricultural and non-agricultural workers/employees; - d) Additional assistance to vulnerable DPs; and - f) Unforeseen impacts.
+The experience and lesson learned from the implementation of parent project are incorporated while updating the entitlement matrix.
+The entitlement matrix presents the entitlements corresponding to the tenure of the DPs in the following order. - a) Impact to private property (title holders) consisting of: (i) loss of private land; (ii) loss of private residential structure; (iii) loss of private commercial structure; (iv) impact to tenants (residential / commercial / agricultural) of title holders; and (v) impact to trees, standing crops, etc; - b) Impact to Non-title holders consisting of: (i) impact to squatters; and (ii) impact to encroachers: - c) Loss of employment to agricultural and non-agricultural workers/employees; - d) Additional assistance to vulnerable DPs; and - e) Unforeseen impacts.

-Table 2: Entitlement Matrix

-SNo Impact Category Table 2: Entitlement Matrix Entitlements Implementation Guidelines Section on I. TITLE HOLDERS S - Loss of Private Property 1 Loss of Land (agricultural, homestead, commercial or otherwise) a Land will be acquired on payment of compensation as per RFCTLARR Act 2013.
-Higher of (i) market value as per Indian Stamp Act, 1899 for the registration of sale deed or agreements to sell, in the area where land is situated; or (ii) average sale price for similar type of land, situated in the nearest village or nearest vicinity area, ascertained from the highest 50% of sale deeds of the preceding 3 years; or (iii) consented amount paid for PPPs or private companies 2 .
-Plus 100% solatium and 12% interest from date of 15(2) notification to award.
+Table 2: Entitlement Matrix SNo Impact Category Entitlements Implementation Guidelines Sectio n I. TITLE HOLDERS S - Loss of Private Property 1 Loss of Land (agricultural, homestead, commercial or otherwise) а Land will be acquired on payment of compensation as per RFCTLARR Act 2013. or Land will be acquired with the consent of the landowner, while ensuring that such consented sale value is 25% more than the compensation amount which would otherwise have been awarded, if the said land was acquired invoking the provisions of the TNHA (where compensation is determined in accordance with RFCTLARR Act, 2013).
+Higher of (i) market value as per Indian Stamp Act, 1899 for the registration of sale deed or agreements to sell, in the area where land is situated; or (ii) average sale price for similar type of land, situated in the nearest village or nearest vicinity area, ascertained from the highest 50% of sale deeds of the preceding 3 years; The market value calculated as above in Rural areas shall be multiplied by a factor as notified by GoTN .
+Plus 100% solatium and 12% additional market value from date of 15(2) notification to award.
+Title holders whose land is severed, will have the option of surrendering the severed portion of the remaining unviable land